ibm-cloud-docs/solution-tutorials/multi-region-k8s-cis.md

   * use GLB to load balance between clusters
   * use GLB Geo targets to send users to the closest cluster

-* Use CIS in front of a kubernetes cluster to implement
+* Use CIS in front of a kubernetes cluster for application to implement
   * content caching with CDN
-  * and security with DDoS, WAF
+  * and security with DDoS, WAF and Page Rule

 ## Services used
 {: #services}